Metrizing Fairness: Numerical Solution of Fair Learning Problems

 where~$\delta_z$ denotes the Dirac measure at~$z\in\R$, and the empirical risk minimization problem

 Problem~\eqref{eq:saa} is generically non-convex even if the hypotheses depend linearly on~$\theta$, and even if~$L$ and~$\rho$ are convex.
-Indeed, if~$\mc D_\Psi$ is the MMD distance and $\rho$ is quadratic, for example, then one can show that the fairness penalty in~\eqref{eq:saa} represents a sum of convex and concave functions of~$\theta$.
+Indeed, if~$\mc D_\Psi$ is an MMD distance and $\rho$ is quadratic, for example, then one can show that the unfairness penalty in~\eqref{eq:saa} represents a sum of convex and concave functions of~$\theta$.
 The lack of convexity is of little concern if the hypotheses represent multi-layer neural networks, which already display a non-trivial dependence on~$\theta$.
-We therefore propose to solve problem~\eqref{eq:saa} to local optimality via gradient descent-based algorithms.
+We therefore propose to solve problem~\eqref{eq:saa} to local optimality via gradient descent-type algorithms.
 Problem~\eqref{eq:saa} is indeed amenable to such algorithms for commonly used hypothesis classes ({\em e.g.} linear hypotheses or neural networks with piecewise linear activation functions) and standard loss functions provided that $\rho(\mc D_{\Psi}(\mathbb Q_1, \mathbb Q_2))$ is piecewise differentiable with respect to the support points of any discrete distributions~$\mathbb Q_1$ and~$\mathbb Q_2$.
+The computational complexity of a gradient step critically depends on the choice of~$\rho$ and~$\mathds D_\psi$.
+For example, when $\mathds D_\psi$ is an MMD distance, evaluating the gradient of the unfairness penalty in~\eqref{eq:saa} requires~$\Omega(N^2)$ arithmetic operations, which is prohibitive for large training sets.